algorand/conduit/docs/Development.md

 # Conduit Plugins

-Functionality can added by implementing plugins.
+Functionality can be added by implementing plugins.
 Once a new plugin is registered with the framework they can be configured exactly like the built-in Conduit plugins by using the `conduit.yml` file.